tableau/tabcmd/docs/index.md

 * For Linux, download tabcmd

 ### Install with pip
-To run tabcmd manually as a python module, you can install the latest stable version from pypi:
+To run tabcmd manually as a python module, you can install the latest stable version from PyPI:

 ```shell
 pip install tabcmd